The Help to Buy assessment process: knowing an ATP from a PIF

-After four working days, the Help to Buy Agent will issue you, your solicitor and the house builder / developer with the Authority to Proceed (ATP), as well as the completed Personal Worked Example (PWE).
+If the agent is satisfied with your application they will issue you, your solicitor and the house builder/developer with the ATP, as well as the completed Personal Worked Example (PWE).

 They will also send the Solicitors Information Pack to your solicitor.